alvinlee001/dot-files/README.md

 ## Current (and ever-changing) development toolkit settings.

 ### Disclaimer
-`Makefile` DESTRUCTIVELY remove all existing dotfiles and symlinks related dotfile defined in this repository.
+`Makefile` DESTRUCTIVELY removes all existing dotfiles and symlinks related dotfile defined in this repository.
 I recommend that you review the `Makefile` before installing.

 ### Dependencies